facebook/relay/website/docs/api-reference/relay-resolvers/return-types.md

 ## Scalar Types

 The simplest type for a resolver to return is a built-in GraphQL scalar value.
-Scalar values are values that can be represented as a single value in GraphQL, such as a string, number, or boolean.
+Scalar values are values that can be represented as a primitive value in GraphQL, such as a string, number, or boolean.
 To return a scalar simply define your resolver as returning the scalar type and then return the corresponding JavaScript value from your resolver function.

 ```tsx
 /**